 How do you take good notes?
 How do you maintain your calendar?
 How do you make sure you have enough time to study?
 That made all the difference in my success once I returned to Napa Community College.”

 The lack of a common course numbering system has also been a problem for Alex and many other community college students.
 He had four semesters’ worth of classes from San Francisco that were incompatible with Napa classes.
-Despite belonging to the same college system, “you’re dealing with apples and oranges,” Alex says.
+Despite belonging to the same college system, “you’re dealing with apples and oranges,” Alex said.
 Upon entering Napa, Alex submitted his CCSF transcripts to an evaluator to determine course compatibility.
 Is CCSF’s English 1A class equivalent to Napa’s English 120?
 Would CCSF’s Political Science 1 compute with Napa’s two-semester Political Science 100 and 101?
-“It makes it pretty difficult to figure out, if you just look at it on a piece of paper,” says Alex.
+“It makes it pretty difficult to figure out, if you just look at it on a piece of paper,” shared Alex.

 The process of evaluation is long and can take several weeks.
 It requires one to wait for the processing and delivery of official transcripts and then the actual evaluation time.
 While a counselor could help, their scope of knowledge is mostly limited to the region.
 “The system is so complex, one individual can’t possibly know it all,” says Alex.